 You are creating something of VALUE and people will value what you have created more if you value it yourself.

-Your course’s price should reflect the value it provides to your students and offering a high-value product for a super low cost isn’t really doing yourself any favors.
+Your course’s price should reflect the value it provides to your students and offering a high-value product for a super low cost isn’t really doing yourself any favours.

 This is because of low-cost signals low-value.

 We all put value on things based on their price – and we are more likely to put effort into something we made a significant investment into.

 If you want to create a profitable online yoga course that is truly transformative, you should charge a premium price and know that those students who want the transformation that your course promises, will buy.

 Myth 7: It will take too much time to create my course

 We all have the same 24 hours in each day.
 You, me, all of the other yoga teachers successfully creating and selling online yoga courses and all of the other course creators in every non-yoga niche out there.

 Yes, we all spend parts of our day in different ways but even if you can only set aside 15 minutes each and every day to work on your course – you’ll be making progress.

 After just 1 month those 15 min/day will add up to 7.5 hours – and that’s a whole working day!

 So you do have time.
 It’s just the matter of priorities and being organised with how you spend the time you have.